top of page

 Why do medical providers not mention stillbirth?
 Why do they think it is rare and nothing can be done about it "because these things just happen?"

-I talk about my grandson and other babies born still and volunteer my time to this important cause not to make people nervous or uncomfortable, but to make you aware, informed, and empowered. —Bobbie Cohlan
+We talk about our babies born still and volunteer our time to this important cause not to make people nervous or uncomfortable, but to make you aware, informed, and empowered. —PUSH Founders

-I have found that volunteering to make a difference and honoring the legacy of my grandson Oliver and all the babies born still has given me purpose and helped me to feel not only did Oliver matter, but he and I - along with my daughter and all of my family - can make things better for all families who are planning to be or are pregnant.
+We have found that volunteering to make a difference and honoring the legacy of our children and all the babies born still has given us purpose and helped us to affirm that not only did our babies matter, but they and we can make things better for all families who are planning to be or are pregnant.

 But we (the families) cannot do it alone.
 We need to reach the medical providers that have been taught that “the stillbirth rate is what it is“ with facts and research.
 We need other medical providers and researchers who are already doing the right things to lower the incidence of stillbirth in their own practices to step forward and share their success to prove it can be done.
 We need to change old ways of thinking and push forward with these facts so that all medical providers know there *is* such a thing as preventable stillbirth.